10 Richmond Road

 How we can help

-Exeter Samaritans held its first meeting to recruit volunteer listeners in November 1963 - one of the first out-of-London branches, set up some 10 years after the national organisation was founded by the Reverend Chad Varah.
+Exeter Samaritans held its first meeting to recruit volunteers in November 1963 - we were one of the first out-of-London branches, set up 10 years after the national charity was founded by the Reverend Chad Varah.

-By 1975 contacts had increased to 6,865.
-The local branch increased in geographical size to cover parts of Devon as well as Exeter, larger premises were used and at different times the local branch had a city centre charity shop and its own caravan.
+The local branch increased in geographical size to cover parts of Devon as well as Exeter, larger premises were used and at different times we had a city centre charity shop - and our own caravan!

-In 1992 a Listeners team was created in Exeter Prison where prisoners are trained by Samaritans to support their peers - a vital part of our activities that still thrives today.
+In 1992 a Listeners team was created in Exeter Prison; prisoners were trained by Samaritans to support their peers and this remains a vital part of our work today.

-In 1999 we moved to our current Richmond Road premises, as the charity began to respond to callers by email and more recently SMS text messages as well as the original telephone and face-to-face.
+In 1999 we moved to our current central Exeter premises, and now we respond to callers by email as well as the original telephone and face-to-face.

 Late in 2020 we opened a shop in Sidmouth, inside our 'patch'.
 It's open five days a week, Tuesday to Saturday, and run entirely by volunteers.
 Help towards this shop is also kindly donated by Creeds – Design and Print, Bridport.

 Our privacy statement